-- 1. Select ◀ to adjust the left mirror or ▶ to adjust the right mirror. - 2.
+- 1. Rotate the control clockwise to adjust the right mirror and rotate the control counterclockwise to adjust the left mirror. - 2.
 Move the control in the direction you wish to tilt the mirror. - 3.
 Return to the center position to lock mirrors in place.